-Acquisition services revenue for the quarter ended December 31, 2021 totaled \$1.2 million, compared to \$8 thousand for 2020.
-The increase is due to the nature and timing of government contracting, which was delayed starting in 2021 due to the impact of uncertainty surrounding the COVID-19 pandemic.
+Acquisition services revenue for the quarter ended December 31, 2022 totaled \$22 thousand, compared to \$1.2 million for 2021.
+The decrease is due to the nature and timing of government contracting and the related revenue recognition activities.

 Value-added Data